dungtc/kafka-playground/README.md

 # 4. Schema Registry

-Producer sends bytes to kafka cluster, the consumers don't know any data that the producer sends, it has no verification and will break the consumer.
-In a distributed system it becomes very hard for evolving microservices and break consistency between other teams.
-That's why schema registry was created.
+Producers send bytes to the Kafka cluster, the consumers don't know any data that the producer sends, it has no verification and will break the consumer.
+In a distributed system it becomes very hard for evolving microservices and breaks consistency between other teams.
+That's why the schema registry was created.

 ![alt text](https://github.com/dungtc/kafka-playground/blob/develop/schema/kafka-schema-registry.png?raw=true)

-**Schema registry** provides restful interface for storing and retriving Avro, JSON, Protobuf schema between producer and consumer
+**Schema registry** provides a restful interface for storing and retrieving Avro, JSON, Protobuf schema between producer and consumer

 ### [Schema registry API usage](https://docs.confluent.io/current/schema-registry/develop/using.html)